When I die I will...

 Again, I ask the question, if we cannot learn the lessons of Christian charity and love (the very antithesis of evil and sin) for our fellow man in this lifetime, will we have to learn it in the second resurrection?
 To quote Dr. Martin:

-• In summing up this chapter on giving monies to Christ for the spreading of the Gospel to the world (that all of us should be active in doing), I wish to give a final method by which anyone can be assured that what money or contribution is given goes directly to Christ.
+1. In summing up this chapter on giving monies to Christ for the spreading of the Gospel to the world (that all of us should be active in doing), I wish to give a final method by which anyone can be assured that what money or contribution is given goes directly to Christ.
 This is a sure way that no one who loves the New Testament teaching can argue with.
 The teaching comes from Christ himself.
 Christ told people this certain way to give things directly to Him,

-"When the son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory.
-And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats ... then shall the King say unto them on the right hand, Come, ye blessed of my father, inherit the Kingdom prepared for you from the foundation of the world: for I was an hungered, and ye gave me meat: I was thirsty and ye gave me drink: I was a stranger, and ye took me in: Naked and ye clothed me: I was in prison and ye came unto me."
+2. "When the son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory.
+And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats... then shall the King say unto them on the right hand, Come, ye blessed of my father, inherit the Kingdom prepared for you from the foundation of the world: for I was an hungered, and ye gave me meat: I was thirsty and ye gave me drink: I was a stranger, and ye took me in: Naked and ye clothed me: I was in prison and ye came unto me."

-• Matthew 25:31–40
+3. • Matthew 25:31–40

-• Christ went on to say that the righteous might be puzzled over this, because none of them ever gave Christ these things personally.
+4. Christ went on to say that the righteous might be puzzled over this, because none of them ever gave Christ these things personally.
 But Christ went on to say: If you have "done it unto one of the least of these my brethren, YE HAVE DONE IT UNTO ME" (Matthew 25:40).

-• There we have it!
+5. There we have it!
 This is the assured manner to give something to Christ.
 If you help out the unfortunate brother in Christ, you have given something directly to Christ, "Ye have done it unto me."

-3. Health - and the lack thereof.
-It is truly amazing that most Christians have no concept of good health.
-They buy right into the evil satanic/allopathic-medicine/drug culture that prevails in our society today - and which was also in existence at the time of Christ.
-While healing the sick was one of the miracles performed by Christ, most Christians continue to blindly destroy their very own bodies - and those of their precious children.
+3. 3.
+Health and the lack thereof.
+It is truly amazing that most Christians have absolutely no concept of good health.
+They buy right into the evil/satanic/allopathic/medicine/drug culture (pharmakeia) that prevails in our society today — and which was also in existence at the time of Christ.
+While healing the sick was one of the miracles performed by Christ, most Christians continue to blindly destroy their very own bodies and those of their precious children.
 Drugs and vaccinations are almost never questioned, despite the large amount of evidence as to their ineffectiveness and dangers.
-A wealth of information is now available online on good, natural health, but most Christians choose to ignore it.
-Dr. Martin states
+New mandatory government requirements in Australia and in three states in the U.S. now require that all children be vaccinated.
+This is a subtle form of genocide that has gone unrecognized by both the Christian community and the world as a whole.

-• Because God’s Holy Spirit is resident within us, our bodies are considered the Temple of God.
+• Because God’s Holy Spirit is resident within us, our bodies are considered the temple of God.

 “What? know you not that your body is the temple of the Holy Ghost which is in you, which you have of God, and you are not your own?”